Adam Hagara: 2022–23 season

-On the junior level, Hagara began the season with two assignments on the Junior Grand Prix, finishing seventh at the 2022 JGP France and sixth at the second edition of the 2022 JGP Poland.
+Hagara began the season with two assignments on the Junior Grand Prix, finishing seventh at the 2022 JGP France and sixth at the second edition of the 2022 JGP Poland.
 He also won gold in the junior event at the Sofia Trophy.

-Competing at the senior level, Hagara had one Challenger assignment, and was eighth at the 2022 CS Nepela Memorial.
+Competing as a senior, Hagara had one Challenger assignment, and finished eighth at the 2022 Nepela Memorial.
 He had a number of other minor senior internationals, including a silver medal at the Santa Claus Cup, before winning a second Slovak national title at the 2023 Four National Championships, an event where he also finished second overall among the men.